READING ROOM SERVICES

 What materials are available in the Reading Room?

-- Most items in the collection will be available, but it may be necessary to limit the number of materials available on each visit.
+- Most items in the collection are available, but it may be necessary to limit the number of materials available on each visit, and advance notice is required for acess to the majority of materials; most items will be brought to your desk.

 How do I arrange a research visit?

-- At least a week in advance, please email the Wolfson Reading Room on email@example.com, giving details of the material and when you wish to visit.
+- At least three days in advance, please email the Wolfson Reading Room on firstname.lastname@example.org giving details of the materials you wish to consult and the date(s) you wish to visit.

 - Priority will be given to time-limited research needs.

-- You will be sent a registration form with details of the material that will be available and the arrangements for your visit.
-You must confirm these arrangements by emailing at least three days before your visit.
+- You will be sent a Registration Form with details of the material that will be available and the arrangements for your visit.
+You must confirm these arrangements by email to email@example.com by 4:00pm the day before your visit.

-- Please let us know if you have any additional access, including accessibility, requirements.
-To ensure Fire Safety, the Reading Room will not be accessible by lift, so alternative arrangements will need to be made in advance
+- Please let us know if you have any additional access, including accessibility, requirements so that any alternative arrangements can be discussed in advance.

 When can I visit?

-- Appointments will be subject to availability of research space in the Reading Room.
+- Appointments will be offered Monday to Friday, subject to availability of research space in the Reading Room.

 Can I visit on consecutive days?

-- This may be possible by advance arrangement.
-As spaces in the Reading Room are limited, we aim to provide research access fairly and equitably.
+- This may be possible, depending on material and research space availability, we aim to provide research access fairly and equitably.
+Please discuss with Reading Room staff.

 - If you require a return visit, but have not made an appointment for another day, please speak to a member of Reading Room staff.
-If material is not reserved in advance for re-use it may not be available again for 72 hours after last use to ensure material can be quarantined between different users
+If material is not reserved in advance for re-use it may not be available again for 24 hours.

 Can I make research copies?

 - Yes.
 You are encouraged to make digital research copies of most items in the collections.
-Staff will advise in advance of any conservation or copyright limitations that might apply.
+Staff will advise in advance of any conservation or copyright restrictions that might apply.

-- Please bring your own camera, or phone; for quarantine reasons staff are not able to digitise material on the day of your visit
+- Please bring your own handheld camera, or phone; staff are not able to digitise material for you on the day of your visit.

 Will the lockers be available?